Leanplum/Leanplum-JavaScript-SDK/README.md

 ### Tasks

-- `yarn start` - Starts the grunt watch daemon for development.
+- `yarn start` - Starts Webpack in development/watch mode.
-- `yarn run lint` - Lints all files.
+- `yarn lint` - Lints all files.
-- `yarn run build` - Builds a distribution version of the library.
+- `yarn build` - Builds a distribution version of the library.
-- `yarn run test` - Runs the unit tests.
+- `yarn test` - Runs the unit tests.

 ## Contributing